celeritas17/python_puzzles/README.md

 	python permutations.py "example"

-unique_chars.py: Program to determine if a string has all unique characters
+unique_chars.py: Program to determine if a string has all unique characters.
 Usage:

-	python unique_chars.py "tes_string"
+	python unique_chars.py "test_string"